agorstan/resume/README.md

 ### [Opower](http://www.opower.com)
 **Product Manager** from 2013 - 2016 in San Francisco, CA and Washington, DC

 * End-to-end owner of a suite of consumer-oriented web-based energy management products.
-Authored PRD, worked intimately with UX research, design, two engineering teams (15 engineers), analytics, marketing and client managers to successfully launch multiple products to millions of users.
+Authored PRD, worked intimately with UX research, design, two engineering teams (15 engineers), analytics, marketing and client managers to successfully launch multiple products to millions of users. [[Check out the prototypes](https://ux.opower.com/ux-prototypes/)]
 * Founded a cross-functional team to prioritize and advise on A/B tests across Opower's web-based products.
 * Prioritized a deep-dive analysis of customer behavior on multiple products post-launch.
 The resulting data led to actionable insights for both the product and the clients who configure the products for their own implementations.
 * Led a year-long project to refactor our web products to conform with strict accessibility guidelines (WCAG 2.0 AA).